Eva-Kuk/unique-wings/README.md

 | lineitem_total | DecimalField | max_digits=6, decimal_places=2, null=False, blank=False, editable=False |

-### "Product" model creates objects containing individual product information, such as name, description, price, image and sku.
+### "Product" model
+Model creates objects containing individual product information, such as name, description, price, image and sku.
 The unique ID is auto generated.
 The product model is related to the categories model, which divides the products into subsections.
 The product objects will be used for the order model and favorites model.
 Product is also related to Review model.

 | *Field*     | *Field type* | *Attributes*                                                 |
 | ----------- | ------------ | ------------------------------------------------------------ |